MiningMarsh/steamos-extensions/README.md

 ### steamos-extension-preload

 This extension  installs the `preload` service. `preload` attempts to minimize system latency by pre-caching commonly loaded files.
 A state file will be left at `/var/lib/preload.state` if you uninstall this extension.
 The state file is minimal in size (under a megabyte typically).

+### steamos-extension-hibernate-after-sleep

+This extension enables hibernate-after-sleep functionality, automatically hibernating the Steam Deck after being suspended for a configurable period (default: 60 minutes).
+It changes also changes the swap file (default: 20GB), configures GRUB with resume parameters, and fixes Bluetooth issues after resume.

+This code was based off of the following publication: https://github.com/nazar256/publications/blob/main/guides/steam-deck-hibernation.md

+To configure, copy `/usr/share/doc/steamos-extension-hibernate-after-sleep/example-config` to `/home/deck/.config/hibernate-after-sleep`, edit `HibernateDelaySec` (e.g., "30min", "2h") and `TargetSwapFileSizeInGbs` (e.g., 10, 30), and run `sudo /usr/sbin/steamos-extension-hibernate-after-sleep-setup`.
+Changes require a reboot.
+Additionally, this script copies an uninstaller to /home/deck/.bin for easy removal should you want to turn the extension off, simply run `sh /home/deck/.bin/steamos-extension-hibernate-after-sleep-uninstall.sh`